FerCarri/AtlasTestingRepository/Functional Requirements/Invoice-PolicyRates.md

-#Invoice/Policy Rates Calculation
+#Title Calculation/Policy Rates Calculation

 ##Overview
 The PRC calculates the loan’s and owner’s policy or premium that needs to be paid whenever there is a loan or a lender, the calculation depends on the state, transaction type, underwriter, close form, and rate type.
 Both policies need to be purchased by the homebuyer, however, there are some states where the seller is the one that pays for the Loan’s Policy.
 Also, the Owner's policy is an optional purchased, still is recommended to purchase both of them.

-##Enable Invoice or Policy Rates Calculation
+##Enable Title Calculation or Policy Rates Calculation

 REQ-IS-001
     WHERE the File has the address in CT, MA, or RI, WHEN the user opens the File,
-    the app shall add the 'Invoice' Section as enabled.
+    the app shall add the 'Title Calculation' Section as enabled.

 REQ-IS-002.
     WHERE the FILE doesn’t have the address in CT, MA, or RI, WHEN user opens the FILE,
-    The app shall not show the ‘Invoice’ section as enabled.
+    The app shall not show the ‘Title Calculation’ section as enabled.

 ##Admin/Database Configuration Switch
 REQ-SC-001